bersalazar/bersalazar.github.io/content/posts/at-the-base-of-it.md

 ---
-title: LAt the base of it
+title: At the base of it
 date: 2020-07-12
 categories:
   - blog
 draft: false
 ---
-.. category: blog

 .. image:: /images/sunset.png